Jed Davies: HFX Wanderers FC

-HFX Wanderers Founder and President Derek Martin said “Jed’s addition represents a significant investment on our behalf to improve the development pathway in our region, It remains our goal to see multiple Atlantic Canadian players earn their way onto the Wanderers’ first-team roster.
-We are excited to put our new technical staff to work developing our future Wanderers.”
+In the club announcement HFX Wanderers Founder and President Derek Martin said: “Jed's addition represents a significant investment on our behalf to improve the development pathway in our region, It remains our goal to see multiple Atlantic Canadian players earn their way onto the Wanderers’ first-team roster.”

+During his time with HFX Wanderers, the club recorded its highest league finish in club history (2023 season) and a number of players from the HFX Wanderers under-21 team made their professional debuts including Camilo Vasconcelos, Jefferson Alphonse and Aiden Rushenas.

+UPEI Panthers

+On 18 December 2024, Jed Davies was named the new head coach of UPEI Soccer Panthers, taking over from Lewis Page who had departed to become head coach of Halifax Tides FC after 25 seasons with UPEI Soccer Panthers.

-Coach Education
+Coach education

 Davies was a co-founder of Inspire Football Coach Education UK, a coach education company that featured the likes of Dick Bate, Raymond Verheijen, FC Barcelona's Albert Capellas, Brian Ashton and many other reputable guests.

 Davies has presented for a number of clubs and coach education companies and events such as the World Football Academy Expert Meeting, owned by Dutch coach Raymond Verheijen.
 Verheijen (former Wales Assistant Manager) referred to Davies as one of the "next generation" of coaches who he appreciated as an educator of football tactics.

 In 2019, Davies became a professor at the University of Ottawa where he taught Strategy in Sport: Association Football.

-Published Books
+Published books

 In 2013 Davies published Coaching the Tiki-Taka Style of Play, a book positively reviewed by Eddie Howe among many others.
 Eddie Howe commented how the book was one of "Inspiration, different ideas and new angles that can make you better" during his Soccer AM interview on Sky Sports.

 The Philosophy of Football: In Shadows of Marcelo Bielsa was published in 2016.
-The book included insights from Mark Sampson, Chris Davies and those close to the working methods of Marcelo Bielsa.
+The book included insights from Michael Beale, Mark Sampson, Chris Davies and those close to the working methods of Marcelo Bielsa.